-The Master of Science Degree in Nutrition is a 33-37 semester hour program.
-The curriculum contains 18 hours of coursework providing the foundation of the science and application of nutrition which includes the research process, study of the essential nutrients and their role in human biology and well-being, nutrition in the lifecycle, education, and the food system.
-Students can select between the Dietetics and the Food and Nutrition Studies tracks.
+The Master of Science Degree in Nutrition is a 33-37 credit hour program.
+The curriculum contains coursework that provides a foundation in the science of nutrition while emphasizing both theoretical concepts and practical application.
+Students will learn how to critically evaluate literature through an understanding of biostatistics and research methods.
+They will study the role of food and nutrition in human physiology, disease and well-being.
+Students in this program will also investigate the impact of food policy and how to administer a variety of nutrition education programs for groups and individuals.
+Students apply for and are admitted into one of two tracks; Dietetics (DPD) or Food and Nutrition Studies (FNS).

 The Dietetics track is an ACEND accredited program designed for individuals with a career goal of becoming a Registered Dietitian Nutritionist (RDN) or Nutrition and Dietetics Technician, Registered (NDTR).
+A Verification

-A Verification Statement will be issued to students graduating with the Dietetics track upon meeting all requirements as stated in the MS/DPD Policies and Procedures Manual.
+Statement will be issued to students graduating with the Dietetics track upon meeting all requirements as stated in the MS/DPD Policies and Procedures Manual.
 A Verification Statement is required to apply to dietetic internship programs.

-The Food and Nutrition Studies track is designed for individuals who are not interested in becoming credentialed in the field of nutrition as an RDN or NDTR or for those who are already verified.
-This track focuses on career paths in areas such as nutrition education, the food system, local and organic food industry, sustainability, community food and nutrition programs, food marketing and communication, the non-profit sector and advocacy, food security, research, and as a foundation for doctoral programs.
+The Food and Nutrition Studies track has two emphases: Community Food Security and Nutrition and Health Science Research.
+The Community Food Security track is designed for individuals who are not interested in becoming credentialed in the field of nutrition as an RDN or NDTR.
+This track prepares students for career paths such as nutrition education with community food and nutrition programs, food security, non-profit work, the food system including local, organic and sustainability, food marketing and communication, and food policy and advocacy.
+The Nutrition and Health Science Research track is designed to broaden the knowledge base of current RDNs and to prepare individuals to work in nutrition science research or as a foundation for doctoral programs.

-DIETETICS TRACK (DPD) (37 CREDITS)
+DIFTETICS (DPD) TRACK (37 CREDITS)

-Core Courses
+Core Courses 18 hours

-FNG 610 RESEARCH METHODS IN FOODS AND NUTRITION 3
+FNG 610 FOUNDATIONAL RESEARCH METHODS IN 1

+NUTRITIC ON SCIENCE 3

 FNG 613 LIFECYCLE NUTRITION 3

 FNG 622 ADVANCED NUTRIENT METABOLISM 3

 FNG 628 NUTRITION & FOOD POLICY 3

 FNG 631 NUTRITION EDUCATION 3

-FNG 646 REGRESSION ANALYSIS 3
+FNG 646 BIOSTATISTICS IN NUTRITION SCIENCE 3

-Capstone Courses
+Capstone Courses 19 hours